bump-sh/docs/src/_product-updates/2024-12-16-api-explorer.md

 ![api-explorer-request.png](/images/changelog/api-explorer-request.png)

 ## Request sharing
-The request can be really valuable for API maintainers, to:
+Pre-defining and sharing a request can be really valuable for API maintainers, to:
 - onboard new clients with a ready-to-play getting started,
 - facilitate customer support,
 - detect inconsistencies between the API definition and the live API,